-The location for a district energy plant could be integrated with new development on the east side Highway 400 in Areas 1,2,or 3 either within the podium of a building, below grade, or as a stand-alone facility.
+The location for a district energy plant could be integrated with new development on the east side Highway 400 within the Jane Street Corridor Area, Rutherford Road Area, Bass Pro Mills Area, or the Vaughan Mills Centre Business District Area either within the podium of a building, below grade, or as a stand-alone facility.
 The design of the facility shall be sensitive to and enhance its planned surroundings.
 The integration of the facility with another compatible use, such as a parking structure, shall be considered.
 In addition, a district energy plant is also encouraged within the Employment Area west of Highway 400.